Miloš Ristić, Attorney At Law

 Vojvodina Bar Association member from July 2009 till January 2012;

-Belgrade Bar Association admission in January 2012
+Belgrade Bar Association member from January 2012 till April 2022;

 law school, graduate degree, Faculty of Law Novi Sad, Class of 2006

 finance and taxes, foundation and development of companies from the employment, labour and tax point of view, specialist for IT companies, international and domestic trade law, commercial law, banking law; family law

 During his career, Miloš Ristić was engaged in valuable international and domestic projects that are worthy of attention, where he exposed his full potential of his knowledge and experience:

 During 2011 and 2012, he successfully represented sellers in the acquisition of two large groups of companies.

 One of these projects includes a company that currently employs over 500 employees in the computer supply sector in Serbia alone.
 The Serbian company from this group was founded in 2005 in Novi Sad by two Western-Europeans, and by 2011 it was declared the best 30 exporters in Serbia, as one of the largest industrial employers in Novi Sad (South Backa district).
 The company is involved in a major lawsuit with its former shareholder, a domestic citizen, where 15 proceedings have been initiated on a number of grounds either by a small shareholder or by the company’s founder, which we represented.
 During this temptation and after the danger of legal disputes was reduced, the founders began negotiations with a large company for the delivery of computer equipment based in the USA on the purchase of their entire company, the largest and most valuable part of which is in Serbia.
 The negotiations were very intense and lasted over four months.
 It must emphasized that the role of the law office Ristić & Partneri in this issue was crucial and without their experience, knowledge and courage in negotiations and disputes, the whole business, worth more than 24 million USD, would not have been completed.